Texas linebacker Jake Ehlinger found dead in Austin

 Officers found the 20-year-old Ehlinger after responding to a call at 12:18 p.m.
 Police did not detail how they found him but said the death is not considered suspicious.
 No cause of death was immediately released.

-Jake Ehlinger had not played the last two seasons after arriving as a walk-on from Austin's Westlake High School.
+Jake Ehlinger did not play the last two seasons after arriving as a walk-on from Austin's Westlake High School.

 Sam Ehlinger was a sixth-round pick in the NFL draft last week by the Indianapolis Colts after a college career that saw him rank among Texas' career passing leaders.